Stockholm university

 The natural language processing field has seen great advances through the introduction of pre-trained language models, like BERT.
 At DSV, we have successfully applied these language models for medical applications by training on large amounts of electronic health record data.

-One of the main reasons for the success of these language models is that they are very large, and trained on enormous corpora.
+One of the main reasons for the success of these language models is that they are very large, and that they are trained on enormous corpora.
 Because of this, the success of these models comes with an important drawback: they have a tendency to leak information about their training data.
 My research tackles this issue, and my goal is to find ways of creating models that preserve the privacy of people in the training data.

+I defended my licentiate thesis in May of 2023 and plan to defend my doctoral dissertation at the end of 2025.
 You can read more about my research at my academic webpage.

 Teaching